dawranliou/dawranliou.com/content/11-generators-the-basics.md

 Tags: python, beginner
 Slug: generator-the-basics
 Authors: Daw-Ran Liou
-Summary: The basic things you need to know about generators and how to use it to crack algorithm problem
+Summary: These are the basic things you need to know about generators and how to use it to crack algorithm problem
 Cover:

 _I've been wanting to write articles about generators for quite some time.